KyruCabading/internationalization-example/README.md

 - Page URL parameters
 - Browser Language

-Without cookie, app state, or page URL parameters, we will use browser language (Ex.
-First time the user visits the site)...
+Without cookie, app state, or page URL parameters, we will use browser language (Ex. the first time a user visits the site)...
 When the browser language is detected, we set that to our cookie, and use page state/ page url to update that cookie.
 The Cookie will be the source of truth for our language selection.